 Moving on, Benzene has a lot of uses in different fields.
 Benzene is a widely used industrial chemical and is a major part of gasoline.
-Some of the other uses of Benzene include making plastics, synthetic fibers, rubber lubricants, dyes, resins, detergents, drugs and more.
-Some of the popular one are mentioned and discussed below.
+Some other uses of Benzene include making plastics, synthetic fibres, rubber lubricants, dyes, resins, detergents, drugs and more.
+Some popular one are mentioned and discussed below.

 - As a solvent